-Figure 9.
-Example of a Deep Borehole Heat Exchanger (DBHE) (Brown et al., 2023).
+Figure 8.
+Benefits and challenges of using a Deep Borehole Heat Exchanger (DBHE) (Brown et al., 2023).

-Taking an example of a 2000 m DBHE, Zhang et al. (2022) found the optimum check valve operation condition to be at depth of 900 m with an inlet temperature of 50° C. Working temperatures of 40° C to 50° C are more attainable and practical for both cooling and heating compared to 85° C-90°C inlet temperatures used for other systems (Schulte et al. 2016), thus DBHE at mid-depths (less than 1 km) may be preferentially used for projects with lower temperature requirements.
+Taking an example of a 2000 m DBHE, Zhang et al. (2022) found the optimum check valve operation condition to be at depth of 900 m with an inlet temperature of 50° C. Working temperatures of 40° C to 50° C are more attainable and practical for both cooling and heating compared to 85° C-90°C inlet temperatures used for other systems (Schulte et al., 2016), thus DBHE at mid-depths (less than 1 km) may be preferentially used for projects with lower temperature requirements.

 A large-scale DBHE array heating project, iHarbour, located in Shaanxi, China at the new campus of Xi'an Jiaotong University, selected DBHEs as the main method for space heating, to pursue low-carbon emissions on campus.
 The university has more than 20,000 students and consists of 52 buildings, including a research centre, student dormitory, and cafeteria, which equate to a total heating area of 1.59 million m2.
-The entire pilot project, completed in 2019 (and still in stable operation), consists of 91 2500 m deep DBHEs separated into 6 groups with an auxiliary natural gas boiler, producing a combined heating capacity of up to 75.69 MW for the university community (Kolo el al., 2024).
+The entire pilot project, completed in 2019 (and still in stable operation), consists of ninety-one 2500 m deep DBHEs separated into 6 groups with an auxiliary natural gas boiler, producing a combined heating capacity of up to 75.69 MW for the university community (Kolo et al., 2024).

-Figure 10.
-Borehole Thermal Energy Storage (BTES) (Kolo et al., 2024).
+Figure 9.
+Benefits and challenges of using a Borehole Thermal Energy Storage (BTES) system (Kolo et al., 2024).

-BTES installations require fewer environmental considerations than Aquifer Thermal Energy Storage (ATES) systems, since they do not interact directly with the groundwater, and they have lower initial costs compared to long-term tank and pit thermal energy storage thus have been widely accepted as a solution.
+BTES installations require fewer environmental considerations than Aquifer Thermal Energy Storage (ATES) systems, since they do not interact directly with the groundwater, and they have lower initial costs compared to long-term tank and pit thermal energy storage and thus have been widely accepted as a solution.
 The BTES technology has positive environmental and economic aspects, and it can support district heating and cooling (DHC) networks.
 For a storage capacity in the range of 100-1000 MWh, BTES has the lowest energy-specific costs compared to other solutions, averaging between 1000 and 2000 EUR/MWh.
-BTES can provide up to 96% efficiency and can have as little as a 17-year payback period (Sadeghi et al., 2024).
+BTES can provide up to 96% efficiency and can have as little as a 17-year payback period